-Example: Ethnic Effects
+Ethnic Effects

-- The correlation between the outcomes of people from the same ethnic group is well known, and is often interpreted in various different ways. - Borjas (1994, 1995) suggested that these are related to the effect of "ethnic capital" - meaning that if in a group has low human capital, then the next generation will be at a disadvantage in human capital acquisition. - What could be wrong with such models?
+- Returning to the discussion from the second lecture, peer effects may correspond to contextual effects or endogenous effects.
+In practice, the latter has received more attention. - One example is the so-called "ethnic effects" the correlation between the outcomes of people from the same ethnic group, which is sometimes interpreted as a form of peer effects or externalities. - Borjas (1994, 1995) suggested that these are related to the effect of "ethnic capital" - meaning that if in a group has low human capital, then the next generation will be at a disadvantage in human capital acquisition. - What could be wrong with such models?